nodejs/modules/doc/plan-for-new-modules-implementation.md

 * Dynamic `import()`.
   - Already in the existing implementation.

+* Support for built-in modules with named exports
+  - Already in the existing implementation

 ### How will we get from where we are to Phase 1

 * Remove support in the `import` statement of formats other than ESM: